aadarshpp/CS50x/README.md

-# CS50x
+# CS50x 2025
-This collection includes all coursework from Harvard's [CS50x](https://cs50.harvard.edu/x/): Introduction to Computer Science.
-Each directory contains problem sets or projects completed throughout the course, demonstrating my progress in C, Python, SQL, and web development.

-## Structure

-Each folder corresponds to a week of the course:

-- `week0/` – Scratch Project
-- `week1/` – C Programming
-- `week2/` – Arrays and Algorithms
--
+This repository documents my personal journey through [CS50x](https://cs50.harvard.edu/x/), Harvard University's world-renowned Introduction to Computer Science.
+The course covers foundational topics such as algorithms, memory, data structures, and web development, using languages including C, Python, SQL, and JavaScript.

+I am taking this course to deepen my understanding of core computer science principles and to apply them through hands-on problem sets and projects.

 ## Progress

-- [x] Week 0 – Scratch (Jigsaw Puzzle)
+- [x] Week 0 – Scratch
-- [ ] Week 1 – Coming Soon
+- [ ] Week 1 – C
-- [ ] Week 2 – Coming Soon
+- [ ] Week 2 – Arrays
-- …
+- [ ] Week 3 – Algorithms
+- [ ] Week 4 – Memory
+- [ ] Week 5 – Data Structures
+- [ ] Week 6 – Python
+- [ ] Artificial Intelligence – Optional Module
+- [ ] Week 7 – SQL
+- [ ] Week 8 – HTML, CSS, JavaScript
+- [ ] Week 9 – Flask
+- [ ] Week 10 – Final Project / Wrap-up

 ## Notes

-Projects include source files, README documentation, and optional screenshots and/or submission confirmations.
-This repo will be updated regularly as I advance through the course.
+Each folder will include:

+- Source code and project files
+- A `README.md` with an overview of the solution and key learnings
+- Optional screenshots and/or CS50 submission confirmations

+This repository serves as a public record and portfolio of my progress.